 Given the extensive number of CGUs, the Group performs many individual impairment assessments.
 The models are largely manually developed, and use adjusted historical performance and a range of internal and external sources as inputs to the assumptions as the basis to estimate forecast cash flows.
-The selection of these inputs is subjective and at risk of management bias.
-Modelling using forward-looking assumptions tends to be prone to greater risk for potential bias, error and inconsistent application.
-These conditions necessitate additional scrutiny by us, in particular to address the objectivity of sources used for assumptions, and their consistent application.
+The selection of these forward-looking assumptions is potentially prone to greater risk for bias, error and inconsistent application.
+These conditions necessitate additional scrutiny by us, in particular to address the objectivity of sources used for assumptions. consumer spending.
+We compared forecast growth rates, including those implicit in the year 1 forecast cash flows, to published studies of industry trends and expectations, and considered differences for the Group's operations.
+We used our knowledge of the Group, its past performance, business and customers, and our industry experience.